 Humira must be stored in a refrigerator but may be brought to room temperature for about 15 to 30 minutes before it’s injecting into the abdomen or front thigh.
 Aside from the needle prick, patients have reported feeling “a sting” from the Humira itself.

-It’s important to rotate injection sites to reduce sensitivity and avoid increasingly panful injections.
+It’s important to rotate injection sites to reduce sensitivity and avoid increasingly painful injections.
 Patients and caregivers should not inject Humira into areas where the skin is tender, bruised, red or hard.

 Potential Side Effects of Humira